jpliu24/nimo-markdown-cv/index.md

 _Project Effectiveness_
 - In one of the photo data sets, the accuracy reached up to 85%, and the mAP reached more than 60%.

+### __Web Crawler of News and Public Opinion（新聞輿論網路爬蟲系統）__ `Jun.
+2019 – Aug.
+2019`

+_Responsible For_
+- Implementing customized crawler and parser for the target websites.

+_Tools Used_
+- Python web crawler libraries: BeautifulSoup and Selenium.

+_Project Effectiveness_
+- Systematically collects articles and discussion data from major news websites, forums, and blogs in Taiwan, and imports them into a database for archiving.

 ## Teaching
 ### __Python Data Collection and Preprocessing（Python 資料收集與預處理）__ `Aug.
 2018 - Feb.
 2019`